danielcaldas/oldblog/_posts/2018-10-28-my-2-cents-on-tech-job-interviews.markdown

 * Please do not approach someone with an offer if the person in question had just started a new job in that same week.
 * Please do not let candidates hanging, even if the response not positive please communicate, even if it is an auto generated email saying that the candidate was excluded from the selection process.
-* Please do not ...
 * Please do not ask to the candidate if it's possible to deliver a task that supposedly takes 1 week to complete two or three days after you send the task to the candidate?
-Wait is the candidate working for you already?
+Wait, is the candidate working for your company already?
 * Schedule calls and interviews with care, don't forget details such as the fact that the candidate might live in some country with a different timezone.
+* Please do not ask candidates to do long homework assignments to exclude them due to something minor like the "style" of the code or too much over engineering (this things can be detected with a 10min coding interview by solving a simple problem that demonstrates how the candidate approaches problems).

+* Please do not ...

 ### Final note